vchong/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

     $bootm 0xB0000004

-PS: There exist some problems in he latest version of Uboot(v2014.10),
+PS: There exist some problems in the latest version of U-boot (v2014.10),
-You may need to roll back gic_v64.S file as the older version when you open CONFIG_GICV2 macro.
+You may need to roll back gic_64.S file as the older version when you open CONFIG_GICV2 macro.
-Although I have feedbacked the problem to Uboot's maintainer, still I recommend you
+Although I have feedbacked the problem to U-boot's maintainer, still I recommend you
-to use the older version of Uboot if you want to verified on Foundation platform currently.
+to use the older version of U-boot if you want to verified on Foundation platform currently.
-Or you can substitude gic_v64.S file with the older version and add CONFIG_GICV2 macro in vexpress_aemv8a.h.
+Or you can substitude gic_64.S file with the older version and add CONFIG_GICV2 macro in vexpress_aemv8a.h.

+NOTE: WHERE IS THE OLDER VERSION???